vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 There are multiple smart hardware device combinations possible to change battery powered decorations, so you don't need any battery at all anymore!

-Here are some examples how-to accomplish this:
+Here are some examples of how to accomplish this:

 #### Example 1: battery-to-USB + smart USB adapter/switch + 5V-adapter